Doctor Spectrum: Powers and abilities

 All versions of Doctor Spectrum derive their abilities from an alien gem called the Power Prism.
 The original prism, used by the Kinji Obatu and Billy Roberts incarnations of Spectrum, is a sentient being called Krimonn.
 Krimonn was originally a Skrull who was transformed into a living prism as punishment after a failed attempt to overthrow the Skrull emperor.
 When the Grandmaster requires champions to battle the Avengers, he retrieves the prism and grants Krimonn several energy-based powers that can be used in conjunction with a host.
 Kinji Obatu is the first to coin the term "Power Prism", and discovers that although trapped in prism form, Krimonn remains aggressive and asserts his will via telepathy.
-Krimonn's mind is "muted" by Nebulon when the Power Prism is given to Billy Roberts, although Krimonn reasserts itself during the quest to find and bond with the character Thor.
+Krimonn's mind is "muted" by Nebulon when the Power Prism is given to Billy Roberts, although Krimonn reasserts itself during the quest to find and bond with Thor.
 When the plan fails and the gem is shattered, Krimonn's consciousness apparently dissipated.

 Krimonn could bestow on a host the ability to project and manipulate light energy in various colors; create light energy constructs of various shapes, sizes and colors; flight; protection from the rigors of space and the ability to become intangible.
-The Power Prism is vulnerable to ultra-violet light.
+The Power Prism is vulnerable to ultraviolet light.

 The Earth-712 Doctor Spectrum gains his power the Skrullian Power Prism given to him by the Skrullian Skymaster.
 When the Power Prism later exploded and fragments of it were embedded in Spectrum, his skin, hair, and costume were bleached chalk-white.
 The Earth-712 Power Prism possesses the same abilities as the Earth-616 version.

 The Earth-31916 Power Prism is a sentient power source removed from the spacecraft that brought Hyperion to Earth.